Shea Rose: D.T.M.A. (Dance This Mess Around) - 2017

 In 2017, Rose released the D.T.M.A.
 (Dance This Mess Around) EP.
 Rose recorded and produced the album independently with funding from a Kickstarter before being offered a contract by Virgin Records, and before turning it down.
 The album, which was released one track at a time with accompanying artwork and behind-the-scenes interviews, follows Rose's personal and creative evolution during this journey.
 The songs describe a struggle with the conformity that often accompanies mainstream success and a desire for freedom and self-expression.
 She's Got Her Ticket describes Rose's transition "from the tough star with her eyes on success, to a stripped-down confident woman who has found herself."

-The accompanying D.T.M.A. interviews reveal the process as art, displaying not only the final, polished work, but the challenges and effort that went into making it.
-Both beautiful and painful at times, the process and Rose's personal experiences while creating this project became as important as the album itself and are now inseparable from the music.
+The accompanying D.T.M.A. interviews reveal a behind the scenes look at the EP, depicting the challenges and effort that went into making it, as well as the process and Rose's personal experiences while creating this project.